Global trace formula for ultra-differentiable Anosov flows: Settings and statement of results

 In the following, we assume that $\p{\phi^t}_{t \in \R}$ is an Anosov flow.
 Fundamental examples of Anosov flows are geodesic flows on unit tangent bundles of compact Riemannian manifolds of negative sectional curvature \cite[Theorem 17.6.2]{katokhasselblatt} and suspension of Anosov diffeomorphisms.

 The main object of our study is the Koopman operator which may be defined for $t \in \R_+$ and $u \in \mathcal{D}'\p{M}$ by

 Notice that $\p{\mathcal{L}_t}_{t \geq 0}$ is a semi-group of operator on $\mathcal{D}'\p{M}$ whose generator is $X = V + g$.
 The most interesting case is when $g$ is real-valued since the spectral theory for the operator $X$ is then closely related to the statistical properties of the equilibrium state of $\p{\phi^t}_{t \in \R}$ for the potential $ g - \textup{div}_u \p{V}$ (where $\textup{div}_u\p{V}$ denotes the "unstable divergence" of $V$).
-In particular, when $g = 0$ we may study the SRB measure for $\p{\phi^t}_{t \in \R}$ and when $g = \textup{div}_u\p{V}$ the measure of maximal entropy ($\textup{div}_u V$ is not smooth in general, but techniques have been developped by Gou\"ezel and Liverani to bypass this difficulty, see \cite{goulivstat}, using ideas that were already present in the physics literature \cite{CviVat}).
+In particular, when $g = 0$ we may study the SRB measure for $\p{\phi^t}_{t \in \R}$ and when $g = \textup{div}_u\p{V}$ the measure of maximal entropy ($\textup{div}_u V$ is not smooth in general, but techniques have been developed by Gou\"ezel and Liverani to bypass this difficulty, see \cite{goulivstat}, using ideas that were already present in the physics literature \cite{CviVat}).
 Notice that, considering applications to statistical properties of the flow, it could be more natural to study the transfer operator, that is the adjoint of the operator \eqref{eqkoopman}.
 However, since we will state our results for general potential $g$, and the flow $\p{\phi^{-t}}_{t \in \R}$ is also Anosov, the choice of the operator \eqref{eqkoopman} is of no harm.

-However, the spectral theory of $X$ on $L^2\p{M}$ is not satisfactory: we need to use so-called ``anisotropic Banach spaces of distributions" \cite{buli,FauSjo,phdadam}.
+However, the spectral theory of $X$ on $L^2\p{M}$ is not satisfactory: we need to use so-called ``anisotropic Banach spaces of distributions" \cite{buli,FauSjo,phdadam,opensystems}.
 The main theorem to carry out this study is the following.
-It has been proven by Butterley and Liverani in the case $g= \textup{div}\p{V}$ in \cite{buli,bulicor} (see in particular \cite[Theorem 1 and Lemma 4.2]{buli}) and then by Adam for real potential\footnote{There are no particular difficulties adapting its results to complex-valued potentials.} (see in particular \cite[Lemmas 2.4.4 and 2.4.10]{phdadam}).
+It has been proven first by Butterley and Liverani in the case $g= \textup{div}\p{V}$ in \cite{buli}, with a needed gap filled in \cite{bulicor}.
+A proof in a very general setting may be proven in \cite{opensystems}.